ExtraHop/code-examples/README.md

 For more information, see [Connect to Reveal(x) 360 from self-managed sensors through the REST API](https://docs.extrahop.com/current/rest-connect-ccp/).

+### sunburst

+This Python script retrieves metrics about DNS queries for the Command and Control server domains associated with the SUNBURST backdoor attack.

+For more information, see [How to Hunt for, Detect, and Respond to SUNBURST](https://www.extrahop.com/company/blog/2020/detect-and-respond-to-sunburst/).

 ## Related resources

 * [ExtraHop API documentation](https://docs.extrahop.com/current/api/)